 Hill Country Buyers: Lake Travis ISD vs Dripping Springs ISD at the Elementary Level

-Rooster Springs Elementary in Dripping Springs ISD earned an A with 91 out of 100 on the 2025 TEA report.
-Bee Cave Elementary in Lake Travis ISD scored a B with 87.
-Both campuses sit in the Hill Country west of Austin, both serve growing communities along the 290 corridor, and both draw from neighborhoods where the median home price starts well above $600,000.
+Rooster Springs Elementary in Dripping Springs ISD earned an A on the 2025 TEA report (source).
+Bee Cave Elementary in Lake Travis ISD earned a B (source).
+Both campuses sit in the Hill Country west of Austin, both serve growing communities along the 290 corridor, and both draw from neighborhoods where home values reach well into the $600,000+ range and beyond.
 But they are in different districts with different feeder patterns and different community identities.

 I get asked about this comparison constantly by buyers relocating to the Hill Country who cannot decide between Dripping Springs and Bee Cave.
 And the truth is, both are excellent choices.
 But the details matter, so lets walk through them.